-It is important to understand that a System User is NOT the same as a NeonCRM Account.
-If you want to track account information (e.g. transactions, address info, communications) about a System User, you will need to give them an account that is separate from their system user login.
+It is important to understand that a User is NOT the same as a constituent account.
+If you want to track account information (e.g. transactions, address info, communications) about a User, you will need to give them an account that is separate from their user login.

-As many as 10 System Users can be logged in at the same time, but you can create an unlimited number of system users.
+As many as 10 Users can be logged in at the same time, but you can create an unlimited number of users.

 Your system comes with three default user groups:

-System User has access to everything except the System Settings and Forms & Pages Tabs
+User has access to everything except the following:

 You cannot edit the default user groups, but you can create your own custom User Groups/Permissions, as described below.